WQAD-TV: News operation

 The station began producing local newscasts on the first day it began broadcasting in 1963.
-WQAD-TV's early news history closely linked to the station's prominent anchor and reporter, Jim King.
+WQAD-TV's early news history was closely linked to the station's prominent anchor and reporter, Jim King.
 He began as the station's original sports anchor, but by 1964, he became the station's main anchorman, a post he would hold until 1998, doubling as news director for most of that time.
 His sign-off at the end of his newscasts was always, "Thank you for inviting us into your home".
 King took cameras and gear to Vietnam for two tours of reporting on local troops.
 He was also known for his On the Road series of reports and his longtime role as the emcee of the station's annual Muscular Dystrophy Association telethons from 1971 to 1998.
 He died of a heart attack while shoveling his sidewalk on January 2, 1999.
-King, whose real name was Ketz, had a son Kris who also worked for WQAD, as did his grandson Jonathan.
+King, whose real surname was Ketz, had a son, Kris, who also worked for WQAD, as did his grandson Jonathan.
 Both are now in Kansas City, working for KMBC-TV and WDAF-TV respectively.